-The Opa-Locka Mixed Use Overlay District (MXUOD) provides the opportunity for service-oriented retail and commercial uses and mixed-income housing within a pedestrian-friendly neighborhood with sustainable and environmentally-responsive buildings and infrastructure.
-The MXUOD includes both Residential/Commercial and Commercial/Industrial Mixed-use subareas, and allows for heights of 4 to 8 stories, though this is constrained at some locations by the airport clear zone Miami-Opa-Locka Executive Airport.
+The Opa-Locka Mixed Use Overlay District (MXUOD) provides the opportunity for service-oriented retail and commercial uses, and mixed-income housing within a pedestrian-friendly neighborhood with sustainable and environmentally-responsive buildings and infrastructure.
+The MXUOD includes both Residential/Commercial and Commercial/Industrial Mixed-use subareas, and allows for heights of 4 to 8 stories, though this is constrained at some locations by the airport clear zone of Miami-Opa-Locka Executive Airport.

 Within the Miami Garden's portion of the North Corridor, parcels immediately adjacent to NW 27th Avenue are zoned Entertainment Overlay (EO), allowing for 15 stories.
 Outside the overlay zone, however, the zoning generally provides for 2-3 stories of maximum height for the other parcels within the Corridor.
+This still allows for a transition area that will limit the impact of higher intensity development on single family areas inside and outside the corridor.